Cewein/mrtrix3/docs/reference/commands/dwi2noise.rst

    * Exp1: the original estimator used in Veraart et al. (2016);  |br|
    * Exp2: the improved estimator introduced in Cordero-Grande et al. (2019);  |br|
    * Med: estimate based on the median eigenvalue as in Gavish and Donohue (2014);  |br|
-   * MRM2022: the alternative estimator introduced in Olesen et al. (2022).
+   * MRM2022: the alternative estimator introduced in Olesen et al. (2022).  |br|
+   Operation will be bypassed if -noise_in or -fixed_rank are specified

 Options for controlling the sliding spatial window kernel
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^